bittu664/smart-lead-test/README.md

 **IMPORTANT-NOTE**

-Here i used AWS secret manager to store my reds creds for security purpose becuase i dont want to expose the database password and all that directly into terraform RDS code, so you can check that intresting part.
+Here i used AWS secret manager to store my RDS creds for security purpose becuase i dont want to expose the database password and all that directly into terraform RDS code, so you can check that intresting part.

 ```
 terraform init